Apple Cider Whoopie Pies

 FAQs

-Can I use other types of filling for Apple Cider Whoopie Pies?
+Can I use store-bought apple butter for Apple Cider Whoopie Pies?

-How do I store leftover Apple Cider Whoopie Pies?
+How do I ensure my Apple Cider Whoopie Pies turn out soft and fluffy?

 Final Thoughts